Best Airsoft Goggles

-Now, getting hit in the eye with a bb is a whole ‘nother ballgame.
+Now, getting hit in the eye with a bb is a whole ‘other ballgame.
 In the game of airsoft, protect your eyes above all else.
 No game of airsoft is worth losing your eyesight over.
 That’s why every indoor and outdoor airsoft playing field requires some form of protective eyewear at all times.
-Removing your eyewear while not standing in the “safety zone” can result in immediate ejection of the game.
+Removing your eyewear while not standing in the “safety zone” can result in immediate ejection from the game.
 They take these things seriously and so should you.
-When choosing the top airsoft goggles, always perform due diligence and make sure the goggles you are purchasing is ANSI Z87.1 rated.
+When choosing the top airsoft goggles, always perform due diligence and make sure the goggles you are purchasing are ANSI Z87.1 rated.
 All masks or goggles must meet or pass the ANSI Z87.1 safety standards in order to be accepted by an accredited arena.
-The employees do check every pair of glasses, and they will make you rent one of theirs if you fail to comply / haven’t came prepared.
+The employees do check every pair of glasses, and they will make you rent one of theirs if you fail to comply/haven’t come prepared.

 So without further ado, here are the best airsoft goggles in 2016:

 Regardless if you are into snipers or standard CQB airsoft guns, you’re going to need great eye protection.
 Here are some of the top-rated goggles:

 These US Marine goggles meet the ANSI Z87.1 National Safety Standards and are ASTM approved.
 For the price, these are one of the top airsoft goggles in 2016.
 They feature anti-fog ventilation, an adjustable elastic strap, and the lenses are made out of shatter-resistant polycarbonate material.
 With tinted lenses, these goggles will also help protect against any harmful UV rays in outdoor play.

 By purchasing these goggles, you are also helping support the Wounded Warriors Project, as a portion of each sale is donated to that charity.

 - Tinted lenses